smartcontractkit/documentation/src/pages/vrf/v2/subscription/supported-networks.md

 ### Sepolia testnet

 :::note[Sepolia Faucets]
-Testnet LINK and ETH are available from https://faucets.chain.link/sepolia
+Testnet LINK is available from https://faucets.chain.link/sepolia<br/>
+Testnet ETH is availale at one of the public <a href="https://faucetlink.to/sepolia">ETH faucets</a>.
 :::

 | Item                  | Value                                                                                                                                                                                                                       |